jnbt/candy_check/README.md

 verifier = CandyCheck::PlayStore::Verifier.new(auth: authorization)
 ```

-> Tip: If you need to verify against multiple Google Service Accounts, just instantiate a new verifier with another authorization object that got build with a different `.json` key file.
+> **Note:** If you need to verify against multiple Google Service Accounts, just instantiate a new verifier with another authorization object that got build with a different `.json` key file.

 #### Verifying product purchases